 Curing Pills-Kang Ning Wan

 This popular formula was rightly named Curing Pills because they are able to address such a wide array of digestive complaints and conditions.
 Curing Pills have traditionally been used for any type of acute digestive disorder including indigestion from overeating, nausea associated with weak digestion, vomiting due to stomach flu, diarrhea associated with food poisoning, gas , acid reflux, and any type of stomach upset.
 Recently, Curing Pills have gained popularity as a hangover remedy.

 In Chinese medicine, Curing Pills are used to address digestive disorders associated with Wind-Cold or Dampness.
 This formula is especially useful in cases of abdominal distention due to Stomach Qi Stagnation.
-Dampness blocks the free flow of Qi in the body, and the Stomach is especially susceptible to damage due to dampness.
+Dampness blocks the free flow of Qi in the body, and the Stomach is especially susceptible to damage due to dampness due to its association with the Spleen energetic system.
 In the West, this is often due to poor dietary habits, including greasy foods, overly rich food, fried foods, iced drinks, sweets, and the over consumption of raw foods.

 In Chinese medicine, the Stomach and Spleen are paired organs of the Earth Element.
 Chronic digestive disorders are typically associated with Spleen Qi Deficiency, and can be addressed with a Spleen Tonic.
 Dampness in the body is typically associated with Spleen Qi Deficiency. or a damaged Spleen function.